robertbenparkinson/Notes/Portfolio/VisaProject/readme.md

 I then turned to Python.
 Using Flask I was able to build a local test app that was able to take user input information from the Drupal Webform on one site and input it on a third party site.
 Needless to say I was very excited.

 ### The End
 Unfortunately before I was able to go any further my business partner's funding fell through and the project was shelved.
-This was horrible disappointing, but looking back on the project I am proud of the complex work that I have accomplished work on my own.
+This was horribly disappointing, but looking back on the project I am proud of the complex work that I have accomplished work on my own.
 Given a chance, I will make an excellent addition to your web development team.

 Ben